Coquette aesthetic

-Coquette aesthetic is a 2020s Gen Z fashion trend that is characterized by a mix of sweet, romantic, and sometimes playful elements and focuses on femininity through the use of clothes with lace, flounces, pastel colors, and bows.
-It often draws inspiration from historical periods such as the Victorian era and the 1950s and 1960s, with a modern twist.
+Coquette aesthetic is a 2020s Gen Z fashion trend that is characterized by a mix of sweet, romantic, and sometimes playful elements that focus on femininity through the use of clothes with lace, flounces, pastel colors, and bows.
+It often draws inspiration from historical periods, such as the Victorian era and the 1950s–'60s, with a modern twist.

 Significance and history

-The word coquette is a French word, meaning flirtatious.
+The word "coquette", a French word, means flirtatious.
 The aesthetic gained popularity on Tumblr in the early 2010s and TikTok around 2021, but has roots in earlier feminine fashion trends including Japanese Lolita fashion, and is often compared to other aesthetics such as Balletcore, Cottagecore, and Princesscore.

 This aesthetic has been characterized as both a way to relive and express creativity through childhood fantasies, and a way to "fully escape into...femininity without feeling guilty about it," while ultimately being "self-aware and playful".
 It allows strong women to also see themselves as feminine and delicate, moving away from the previous stereotype that female empowerment leads to masculinization.
 Simultaneously, the coquette aesthetic seeks to defend femininity without sexualization, and to celebrate things that were once a source of ridicule or were demonized.
 Just as it happened in later times during the French Revolution, when society condemned maximalism and the exaltation of the feminine clothing of Marie Antoinette to move on to silhouettes closer to men's fashion, the same occurred with the coquette aesthetic that moved away from the power suit of the 1980s and the newest aesthetics of oversize, tomboy core and military core.
 Proponents of the aesthetic argue that it can be understood from a disruptive non-heteronormative interpretation.